 – Place the bowl of dough (in the large ball) in the freezer and allow to sit for 15 or so minutes

-– Bake at 325 F convection for 10 min on the middle shelf of your oven.
+– Bake at 325 F convection for 8 min on the middle shelf of your oven.
 Check them after this – if the tops are still super wet looking, allow to cook for another 1-2 min.
 Then remove from oven & allow to sit for 7-10 min before removing to cook on a plate or rack.
 NOTE: The cookies should still look somewhat goey when you take them out – but they will firm up once you remove them.
 They’re easy to overcook so watch carefully, and do not be afraid if they still look moist on top when you take them out – believe me when I say the will firm up once you remove!